Student Technology Guide

 --Do not use Social Security Numbers as a form of identification.

 --Don't give out your Social Security Number.

 If you are going to be away from your computer for a while, make sure it is locked.
 This will require you to re-enter your password before you can use your computer again.
 To perform this task on PCs with Windows operating systems:

-- To unlock your computer: Press Ctrl+Alt+Delete again, then type your password in and click OK.
+--To unlock your computer: Press Ctrl+Alt+Delete again, then type in your password in and click OK.

 Reporting a problem